Information policy: Government roles

 Like with any policy, there needs to be an agent to govern and regulate it.
 With information policy in a broader sense, the government has several roles and responsibilities.
 Some examples include providing accurate information, producing and maintaining information that meets the specific needs of the public, protecting the privacy and confidentiality of personal and sensitive information, and making informed decisions on which information should be disseminated and how to distribute it effectively, among others.
 Although the government plays an active role in information policy, the analysis of information policy should not only include the formal decision making processes by government entities, but also the formal and informal decisions of both the private and public sector of governance.

 Security vs freedom of information

 A persistent debate concerning the government role in information policy is the separation of security and freedom of information.
-Legislation such as the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USAPATRIOT or USAPA) Act of 2001 is an example of security taking precedence over civil liberties.
+Legislation such as the Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT or USAPA) Act of 2001 is an example of security taking precedence over civil liberties.
 The USAPA affected several surveillance and privacy laws to include: